genomic-medicine-sweden/gms_16S/README.md

 ## Multiqc report

 Fastqc results will be shown only for unprocessed reads.
-For runs using the 'map-ont' flag, qc-results from nanoplot will be shown for unprocessed and processed reads.
+For runs using `map-ont` or `lr:hq` as parameter to `--seqtype`, qc-results from nanoplot will be shown for unprocessed and processed reads.

 ## Useful commands for developers